maikelordaz/nextjs-smartcontract-lottery/README.md

 # Smart Lottery frontend

-This is a basic frontend just using react, moralis and web3uikit It correspond for [this repo](https://github.com/maikelordaz/Hardhat-Loterry) You can check the result page in [here]()
+This is a basic frontend just using nextJs
+It correspond for [this repo](https://github.com/maikelordaz/Hardhat-Loterry)